 2016-2019 Long-Term Incentive Plan.
-On July 14, 2016, the independent compensation forum of the board (the predecessor to the compensation, nominating and corporate governance committee, which was established in October

-2016) granted Messrs.
-Torgerson, Nicholas, Kump, and Alcain and Ms. Duncan PSUs under the 2016-2019 Long-Term Incentive Plan (the "2016 LTIP"), a sub-plan of the Omnibus Incentive Plan approved by the shareholders of the company.
+On July 14, 2016, the independent compensation forum of the board (the predecessor to the compensation, nominating and corporate governance committee, which was established in October 2016) granted Messrs.
+Torgerson, Kump, Mahoney and Nicholas and Ms. Duncan PSUs under the 2016 LTIP.
+On October 19, 2017, Mr. Stuver was also granted PSUs under the 2016 LTIP.
 The 2016 LTIP is designed to promote the achievement of key strategic goals and retention of AVANGRID senior management.
 In determining the size of equity awards to these NEOs, the independent compensation forum considered peer group proxy and market survey data.
-Performance share units vest at the end of the four-year period to the extent that AVANGRID has met the performance goals established by the independent compensation forum.
-Vested PSUs are then paid in AVANGRID common shares over an additional three year period.
+PSUs vest at the end of the four-year period to the extent that AVANGRID has met the performance goals established by the independent compensation forum.
+Vested PSUs are then paid in AVANGRID common shares over an additional three year period, provided the grantee remains employed by the company or any affiliate through the applicable payment date or is separated from service due to death, disability or retirement.
 Unvested PSUs do not earn dividends.
-A summary of all 2016 LTIP grants made to the NEOs in 2016 is as follows:
+A summary of all outstanding PSU grants made to the NEOs is as follows: